tom-a-young/sa-tech-test/video-upload/questions.md

-What volume of videos do we expect to store?
+What volume / number of videos do we expect to store?